Bare root plant protection – the bio spiral guard

 As we advise on our ‘How to plant bare root hedging plants’ video (below), it is best to protect your new bare root hedging plants with a spiral guard, which is placed over the top of the plant once the cane has been inserted.
 Not only does the spiral guard protect the plant from predators such as rabbits, but it also acts as a spray guard when treating weeds around the bare root hedging plants.
 View our range of spiral guards here.

-What Bare Root plants are most popular?
+What Bare Root plants are most popular for bio spiral guards?

 Common Dogwood – Cornus Sanguinea